Emerson High School (Texas)

 Emerson High School is a public high school located in McKinney, Texas.
 The school is under the jurisdiction of the Frisco Independent School District.
 The school serves the McKinney portion of Frisco ISD and competes at the UIL 5A level.

 Construction on Emerson High School began in 2019 and finished in 2021 with the school graduating its first class in 2024.
 As of 2022, the school was given an overall grade of B by the TEA.

 History

 Emerson High School is named after Francis Emerson, a banker from McKinney who in 1902 bought the land for the city of Frisco, Texas.

 The construction of Emerson High School was announced by Frisco ISD in 2018, with construction work beginning in 2019 and finishing in 2021.
-The establishment of Emerson High School helped to relieve overcrowding in Liberty High School and Centennial High School.
+The establishment of Emerson High School helped to relieve overcrowding in Liberty High School, Independence High School, and Centennial High School.
 The school graduated its first senior class in 2024 at The Star in Frisco.